 Dr Tamar Black: Founder and President

 Tamar is an Educational and Developmental Psychologist who is employed as a school psychologist and in private practice.
-She completed a Doctor of Philosophy comparing the effectiveness of Acceptance and Commitment Therapy and Cognitive Behavioural Therapy for enhancing adolescent mental health within school curricula.
+She is a fellow of the Australian Psychological Society’s College of Educational and Developmental Psychologists.
+Tamar completed a Doctor of Philosophy comparing the effectiveness of Acceptance and Commitment Therapy and Cognitive Behavioural Therapy for enhancing adolescent mental health within school curricula.
 She founded the Society in 2014 after registering with the Australian Temporal Bone Bank as a temporal bone donor.
 She is a keen supporter of the Royal Victorian Eye and Ear Hospital, having raised $11,000 for the Hospital’s Balance Disorders and Ataxia Service, which led to the development of a balance disorders portal on the website of the Eye and Ear Hospital.
 She has also conducted a toy and book drive for the Hospital’s Cochlear Implant Clinic and patient waiting areas.

 Professor Stephen O’Leary